About the Program

 Each student takes an oral comprehensive exam.
 This exam consists of a description of the student's research progress and the defense of a brief original research proposal.

-Completion of a dissertation based on original research is the most important requirement for the Ph.D. in chemistry.
+Completion of a dissertation based on original research is the most important requirement for the Ph.D. in Chemistry.
 This research usually begins during the first year of study.
-Each student selects a faculty adviser, who heads a committee responsible for guiding research development.
+Each student selects a faculty advisor, who heads a committee responsible for guiding research development.
 The culmination of the Ph.D. program is the presentation and oral defense of a thesis based on the student's research.